WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 Get a hosting space from any of the following hosting service(s)

-Most of the web hosting providers give a free domain on sign-up.
-Furthermore, some web hosting providers like SiteGround & Bluehost give free SSL certificates too.
+Most web hosting providers give a free domain upon sign-up.
+Furthermore, some web hosting providers like SiteGround & Bluehost give free SSL certificates, too.

 With these two things, you are ready to move your blog from wordpress.com to wrodpress.org with the following steps: